 Importantly, we understand that psychosexual assessment and evaluation reports are not useful to a court or licensing board if the information cannot be accurately understood by the reader.
-Moreover, in criminal cases the legal system and those who work within it are often biased against accused sexual offenders, with an aggressively punitive mindset.
+Moreover, in criminal cases, the legal system and those who work within it are often biased against accused sexual offenders, with an aggressively punitive mindset.
 In cases where treatment seems more appropriate than purely punitive sanctions, this bias must be overcome with clear and concise language that explains, in lay terminology, the differences between various types of sex offenders, and why this individual and the community are better served with a less punitive approach.

 Expert Witness Testimony

-In conjunction with psychosexual assessment and evaluation reports or based on the merits of a given case, Rob Weiss is available as an expert witness.
-With nearly three decades of professional experience and multiple highly regarded books to his credit, Rob’s credentials are unparalleled.
-Moreover, he is level-headed, clear spoken, and likeable.
+In conjunction with psychosexual assessment and evaluation reports or based on the merits of a given case, Dr. Rob is available as an expert witness.
+With nearly three decades of professional experience and multiple highly regarded books to his credit, Dr. Rob’s credentials are unparalleled.
+Moreover, he is level-headed, clear spoken, and likable.
 In the past, he has worked with and provided expert advice to not only legal teams, but courts themselves, plus cities and towns, the US military, clergy, corporations, professional organizations, and more.

-Rob Weiss’s Articles on Issues Related to Sexual Offending
+Dr. Robert Weiss’s Articles on Issues Related to Sexual Offending

 - Understanding a Sex Offender’s Need for Treatment vs. Incarceration and Registration